george-mcintyre/aida-pva/docs/2_5_3_AIDA-PVA_Module_Types.md

 # 2.5.3 - AIDA-PVA Module Types

-The AIDA-PVA Module is a module contained in the `STANDALONELIB` library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and the Channel Provider module in `AIDASHR`.
+The AIDA-PVA Module is a module contained in the `AIDA_PVALIB` library that provides all the boilerplate functionality needed to respond to **get** and **set** requests, marshal and unmarshal objects, and simple types across the JNI boundary and between your Channel Provider, VMS, and the Channel Provider module in `AIDASHR`.